 With the continually evolving threat landscape affecting organizations in all sectors, there is a persistent need to increase the number and qualifications of workers trained in information security disciplines.
 The conventional focus on information assurance or information security seems to have given way to cybersecurity as the term most in vogue, as seen in the recent rise of undergraduate and graduate academic degree programs in cybersecurity.
-A representative case-in-point is the University of Maryland University College, where SecurityArchitecture.com founder Stephen Gantz has taught since 2005 as an adjunct professor of information assurance.
-While UMUC has long had bachelors and masters degree (and graduate certificate) programs in information assurance, the university launched new degree programs in cybersecurity and cybersecurity policy in 2010 which quickly eclipsed the information assurance programs in popularity (UMUC dropped the undergraduate IA program several years ago, but continues to offer a master of science in information technology degree concentrated on information assurance).
+A representative case-in-point is the University of Maryland Global Campus (formerly known as University of Maryland University College), where SecurityArchitecture.com founder Stephen Gantz has taught since 2005 as an adjunct professor of information assurance.
+While UMGC has long had bachelor’s and master’s degree (and graduate certificate) programs in information assurance, the university launched new degree programs in cybersecurity and cybersecurity policy in 2010 which quickly eclipsed the information assurance programs in popularity (UMGC dropped the undergraduate IA program several years ago, but continues to offer a master of science in information technology degree concentrated on information assurance).

 We prepare training materials and provide training on a variety of security topics, with experience in online and face-to-face course delivery models.
 Our practitioners have worked in both university and professional training settings, and we can work with you to provide tailored, focused training ranging from half-day subject overviews to multi-day, in-depth topic coverage.
 Representative professional courses include: